joelsantosss/business-performance-dashboard-excel/README.md

 # business-performance-dashboard-excel

-This Excel dashboard was built as part of a data analyst bootcamp project to explore revenue, profit, and operational trends across regions, departments, and product lines.
+This Excel dashboard was built to explore revenue, profit, and operational trends across regions, departments, and product lines.

 ## 🔍 Project Overview